 For instance, if the upload directory lacks proper write permissions, WordPress won’t be able to save uploaded images.

-To ensure correct permissions, check out our guide on how to fix the file and folder permissions error in WordPress.
+To ensure correct file permissions, check out our guide on how to fix the file and folder permissions error in WordPress.

-Method 8: Enable Debug Mode
+8. Enable Debug Mode

 Sometimes, underlying PHP errors can manifest as the HTTP image upload error, making troubleshooting difficult.